ProFrac - Fast Track Welding Partnership

 Enroll at Cisco College today and get the training you need to join a growing team with very competitive pay and benefits.

 Employment is GUARANTEED upon successful completion of a practical test, background check and drug test.
-ProFrac will provide tuition reimbursement after 12 months on the job.
+Financial Aid is available for this program and ProFrac will provide tuition reimbursement after 12 months on the job.

 |1st 8 Week Block||Credit Hours||2nd 8 Week Block||Credit Hours|